nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 These doors will be a little bigger than the ones I made for my tv stand.
 Basically, I'll be doubling the size of each door and only adding two to the kallax instead of four.
 I wanted it to look a little different than the one in the living room.
 I also won't be staining or painting these doors, however, you easily could if you wanted.

+I guess this would count as an IKEA hack.
+I have one more kallax after this one and will more than likely be adding doors to it as well.
+Maybe I can come up with something a little more special since it's a 2x2 cubby unit.

 This project should go even faster than my last one since there will be less cutting and I kind of know what I'm doing now.
 I think the hardest part will be finding cabinet pulls I like.

 ## Supplies: